All Episodes

 The second of two hit pieces on Roger Ailes is out today.

-Roger Ailes, the chairman of Fox News Channel.
+Roger Ailes, the chairman of Fox news channel.

 It's like 13 or 14 computer pages.

-And I printed one X, well, maybe I didn't print it out, but I know where it is.
+Well, maybe I didn't print it out, but I know where it is.

 I go get it during the next break.

-They can't believe at rolling.
+They can't believe that Rolling Stone.

-There are 30% are that's not the right way to put it.
+That's not the right way to put it.

 There's that sizable percentage of people who think that there actually isn't man-made global warming.